 Will the noise from the air compressor be an issue?

-- Remember, bigger isn’t always better.
-If you are only completing small jobs, there’s no reason to spend more money on an air compressor with the largest tank, especially if your tools don’t require a constant flow of air (such as a nail gun).
-Medium-sized tanks will still provide you with enough compressed air that you do not need to be constantly refilling it while you work.
+Third Tip Remember, bigger isn’t always better.
+If you are only completing small jobs, there’s no reason to spend more money on an air compressor with the largest tank.
+Especially if your tools don’t require a constant flow of air (such as a nail gun).
+Medium-sized tanks will still provide you with enough compressed air.
+So you do not need to be constantly refilling it while you work.